 9.Dog Agility Schools in Newcastle upon Tyne

-Lucy has over 30 years experience as a dog behaviourist and has competed at national level in agility, so she certainly knows what she’s doing.
+Lucy has over 30 years of experience as a dog behaviourist and has competed at the national level in agility, so she certainly knows what she’s doing.
 With competition standard equipment she offers foundation courses and 1-2-1 training sessions.

 RAVEN RIVER DOG TRAINING

 Situated in Bedlington, not far from Newcastle, this excellent school offers various agility courses for all levels.
 Most dogs start with a foundation course, an 8-week course costing £80; they also have advanced sessions that focus on mastering the obstacles in the correct order with a time limit.